ChrisMissal/Formo/README.md

 The Property Binding feature also works on sections.

+***Namespaced Settings***

+The ability to reference chained or namespaced settings is now working.
+This is currently experimental, see issue #13 for details.

 ## Enhancements / Feedback / Issues

 Use the issues tab to get in touch with me about any improvements that could be made, or any bugs you encounter.